peteroupc/peteroupc.github.io/bernoulli.md

 <a id=Algorithms_for_Specific_Functions_of___lambda></a>
 ### Algorithms for Specific Functions of _&lambda;_

 This section describes algorithms for specific functions, especially when they have a more convenient simulation than the general-purpose algorithms given earlier.
+They can be grouped as follows:

+- Functions involving the exponential function exp(_x_).
+- Rational functions of several variables.
+- Addition, subtraction, and division.
+- Powers and roots.
+- Linear Bernoulli factories.
+- Transcendental functions.
+- Other factory functions.

 <a id=exp_minus___lambda></a>
 #### exp(&minus;_&lambda;_)